srvmishra/A-Neuro-Inspired-Approach-for-Continual-Multi-Label-Learning-with-Evolving-Spiking-Networks/README.md

 # A-Neuro-Inspired-Approach-for-Continual-Multi-Label-Learning-with-Evolving-Spiking-Networks
-Official Codebase for our work "A Neuro-Inspired Approach for Continual Multi-Label Learning with Evolving Spiking Networks" accepted for publication at Engineering Applications of Artificial Intelligence, 2026.
+Official Codebase for our work **A Neuro-Inspired Approach for Continual Multi-Label Learning with Evolving Spiking Networks** accepted for publication at *Engineering Applications of Artificial Intelligence, 2026.*

 Place the datasets in a separate folder `datasets` just outside the main code directory.
 The `datasets` folder will contain individual dataset folders for each dataset.
 All datasets have been taken from [MULAN](https://mulan.sourceforge.net/datasets-mlc.html).